Saint Patrick's Day in the United States: Early celebrations

-The first recorded St Patrick’s Day celebration in America was in St. Augustine, Florida, in the year 1600 according to Dr. Michael Franicis's 2017 research.
+The first recorded St Patrick's Day celebration in America was in St. Augustine, Spanish Florida, in the year 1600 according to Michael Franicis's 2017 research.
 Franicis discovered the first St. Patrick Day Parade was also in St. Augustine in 1601.
 Both were organized by the Spanish Colony's Catholic Irish vicar Ricardo Artur (Richard Arthur).

 The Charitable Irish Society of Boston organized the first observance of Saint Patrick's Day in the Thirteen Colonies in 1737.
 Surprisingly, the celebration was not Catholic in nature, Irish immigration to the colonies having been dominated by Protestants.
 The society's purpose in gathering was simply to honor its homeland, and although they continued to meet annually to coordinate charitable works for the Irish community in Boston, they did not meet on 16 March again until 1794.
 During the observance of the day, individuals attended a service of worship and a special dinner.

 New York's first Saint Patrick's Day observance was similar to that of Boston.
 It was held on 16 March 1762 in the home of John Marshall, an Irish Protestant, and over the next few years informal gatherings by Irish immigrants were the norm.
 The first recorded parade in New York was by Irish soldiers in the British Army in 1766.
 The first documented St. Patrick's Day Celebration in Philadelphia was held in 1771.
 Philadelphia's Friendly Sons of St. Patrick was found to honor St. Patrick and to provide relief to Irish immigrants in the city.
 Irish Americans have celebrated St. Patrick's Day in Philadelphia since their arrival in America.
 General George Washington, a member of Philadelphia's Friendly Sons of St. Patrick, actively encouraged Irish American patriots to join the Continental Army.
 In 1780, while camped in Morristown, NJ, General Washington allowed his troops a holiday on 17 March "as an act of solidarity with the Irish in their fight for independence."
 This event became known as The Saint Patrick's Day Encampment of 1780.

 Irish patriotism in New York City continued to soar, and the parade in New York City continued to grow.
 Irish aid societies like Friendly Sons of Saint Patrick and the Hibernian Society were created and marched in the parades.
 Finally when many of these aid societies joined forces in 1848, the parade became not only the largest parade in the United States but one of the largest in the world.